 The caloric intake of Okinawans was 1785 kcal/day [Willcox+Al:2007a], which is 15% and 40% less than the average of mainland Japanese (2068 kcal/day) and US (2980 kcal/day), respectively.
 Biospherians consumed 30% less (from 2500 to 1784 kcal/day) for the first 6 months and then 2000 kcal/day for the remaining 12 months, which was combined with high level of physical activity of 70-80 hour work/week [Walford+Al:1992].
 Caloric Restriction Society members eat about 1800 kcal/day, which is 30% less than a typical Western diet [Holloszy+Fontana:2007].

 In humans a severely restricted diet can lead to low testosterone levels and problems with maintaining bone density in male individuals [Naik:2012].
-A moderatly restricted diet is assumed to not reduce the quality of life.
+A moderately restricted diet is assumed to not reduce the quality of life.
 Rodents under DR are usually more active on the physical and mental levels even into advanced ages.
-Volunteering people practicing DR report that they much higher concentration level.
+Volunteering people practising DR report that they experience much higher concentration levels.

 It is actually exactly the opposite; eating too much reduces the quality of life, making individuals tired during the daytime period and causing problems sleeping well during the night time.
 However severe or extreme DR may result in serious deleterious effects.

 Dietary restriction is associated with a variety of changes like metabolic, transcriptional and epigenetic reprogramming.
 Those changes can be used as surrogates for biomarkers of longevity.
 How dietary restriction interferes with ageing is still unknown but several potential mechanistic explanations exist.

 Genome Stability.
 Mice under dietary restriction accumulate longer telomeres [Biocompare:2013].
 Dietary restriction seems to attenuate telomere erosion [Vera+Al:2013].